If You're Depositing in Malaysia

 |---|---|

-| Exchange rate risk | The yen-equivalent amount changes with RM appreciation or yen appreciation.
-Pay particular attention if you plan to use the funds in Japanese yen. |
+| Exchange Rate Risk | A stronger Ringgit or stronger Yen can change the JPY-equivalent value.
+Be especially careful if you plan to use the funds in Japanese yen. |

-| Early cancellation | Cancelling before maturity may significantly reduce interest earned, or result in no interest at all. |
+| Early Withdrawal | Withdrawing before maturity may significantly reduce interest earned, or result in no interest at all. |

-| Account maintenance | Managing the account remotely after returning to Japan can become cumbersome. |
+| Account Maintenance | Managing the account remotely after returning to Japan can become troublesome. |

-| Switching banks | Moving to a bank with a higher interest rate takes effort.
-Cancellation and re-deposit procedures are required. |
+| Switching Banks | Moving to a bank with a higher interest rate takes effort.
+You will need to go through the process of closing the account and re-depositing. |

-| Deposit protection limit | Check whether the product is covered by PIDM and confirm the limit (RM250,000).
-Some products are not covered. |
+| Deposit Protection Limit | Check whether the product is covered by PIDM and confirm the coverage limit (RM250,000).
+Some products may not be eligible. |

-Frequently askedFAQ
+Frequently AskedQuestion

 Can Japanese nationals open an FD?